ezsystems/ezplatform/doc/apache2/Readme.md

     </VirtualHost>

-#### .httaccess
+#### .htaccess

-If you don't have access to use virtualhost config this simplified `.htaccess` file can be placed in `web/` folder to get up and running. *This will not work if Apache is configured with `AllowOverride None` for this directory.*
+If you do not have an access to use virtualhost config, use the `.htaccess` file in a simplified form.
+It must be placed in the  `web/` folder to make it running. *This will not work if Apache is configured with the `AllowOverride None` for this directory.*

     DirectoryIndex app.php